Summary

 On this page

 Most Australians are aware of the dangers of ultraviolet (UV) radiation during summer.
-Winter activities such as snow skiing or snowboarding also pose a high risk of sunburn and skin damage.
-More UV radiation reaches the earth's surface in alpine regions than at sea level because the atmosphere is thinner at higher altitudes.
+Winter activities such as snow skiing or snowboarding also pose a high risk of sunburn, skin and eye damage.
+More UV radiation reaches the earth's surface in alpine regions than at sea level because of the altitude and the atmosphere is thinner at higher altitudes.

 Snow is highly reflective of UV radiation.
-In fact, fresh snow reflects even more UV radiation than water.
+In fact, on a sunny day fresh snow can reflect up to 90% of UV radiation, making it even more reflective of UV radiation than water.
 This means exposed skin is at risk of sunburn and skin damage – even on cold and cloudy days.
 Always use eye protection, sunscreen and covering clothing at the snow.

 Suggestions for protective clothing at the snow include: